We need your expertise: Take our annual connected insights survey

 – John Caples

-Advertising effectiveness measures the performance of an ad compared to the campaign’s goals.
-Some of the goals advertising effectiveness impacts include relevance, audience sentiment and brand awareness.
+Advertising effectiveness measures the performance of an ad compared to the campaign’s goals and ow ads meet goals (think: sales, brand lift, engagement).
+But as there are different types of goals, there are different definitions of "effective."
+For instance, some of the goals advertising effectiveness impacts can also include relevance, audience sentiment and brand awareness.

-For many brands, effective ads are ads that directly impact ROI and lead to net new sales and thousands of online brand mentions.
+For many brands, effective ads are ads that directly impact ROI, specific business outcomes and lead to net new sales and thousands of online brand mentions.
 While the majority of companies also track long-term, hard-to-pin-down metrics such as brand awareness and likability.

 Ad effectiveness formulas essentially answer the question: Are my ads doing what I want them to do?
 They help you identify whether your ads have hit the metrics you intended after they’ve aired.